geudde/attic-chest/pages/13.reference/01.porden/docs.md

 154. THE ESCAPE. book hi.

-" So bards have sung; — and where shall eyes be found, " That like Maria's, or Miranda's, wound?
+So bards have sung; — and where shall eyes be found, That like Maria's, or Miranda's, wound?
-" E'en mine, tho' dim, shall flash with virtuous ire, 690 " And beam in your defence their keenest fire."
+E'en mine, tho' dim, shall flash with virtuous ire, 690 And beam in your defence their keenest fire."

 Her words their hearts revive; and now they found
 A spear implanted firmly in the ground;
 The same that, ere he vanish'd from his view,
 The bold Alonzo at the phantom threw.

-" Behold," the maid pursu'd, " propitious heaven,
+Behold,the maid pursu'd, propitious heaven,
-" Your eyes to aid, this wondrous lance has given;
+Your eyes to aid, this wondrous lance has given;
-" Here planted by some sage magician's hands,
+Here planted by some sage magician's hands,
 (t To grace a favour'd warrior's arm it stands;
-" That arm is mine — try one, try all, to free 700 }
+That arm is mine — try one, try all, to free 700 }

-" Its buried barb, and prove, by fate's decree,
+Its buried barb, and prove, by fate's decree,
-" This mighty weapon is reserved for me."
+This mighty weapon is reserved for me."

 Misfortune oft in mirthful guise appears,
 And woe, at times, will frolic, tho' in tears.